Strilanc/compact-entanglement-purification/README.md

-# Code for "Ridiculously Compact Entanglement Purification"
+# Code for "Tetrationally Compact Entanglement Purification"

-This repository contains the source code used for testing the claims in the paper "Ridiculously Compact Entanglement Purification".
+This repository contains the latex, and python code, for the paper "Tetrationally Compact Entanglement Purification".

+Index:

-The `src/epu` directory contains python code for distilling with rep codes.
+- `anc/src/epu/`: directory containing python code for distilling with rep codes.

-The `src/tools` directory contains scripts computing information used in the paper.
+- `anc/src/tools/`: directory contains scripts computing information used in the paper.
+- `assets/`: directory with images for figures in the paper
+- `main.tex`: latex of the paper